Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 In the first, the clients connect directly to a host via IP address.
 This will only work if both are in the same local area network or if the host forwards ports.

-For Photon Relay based game sessions, some setup is required.
+For Photon Relay based multiplayer sessions, some setup is required.
 Please see our guide [here](Documentation/Photon-Realtime/Readme.md) on how to setup our current relay.

-Similarly for Unity Relay based game sessions, please see the installation guide [here](Documentation/Unity-Relay/README.md).
+Similarly for Unity Relay based multiplayer sessions, please see the installation guide [here](Documentation/Unity-Relay/README.md).

 Please see [Multiplayer over internet](README.md) section of our Readme for more information on using either one.